hobbsh/check-idrac-sensor/README.md

 ```

 ##Bugs
--If you encounter a problem, please open an issue and I will do my best to help
+- If you encounter a problem, please open an issue and I will do my best to help

 ##Known Issues/Compatibility
--Sometimes racadm responds with bad username/password when it is really a response issue with the device.
+- Sometimes racadm responds with bad username/password when it is really a response issue with the device.
 Common on older firmware versions.
--This has only been tested on iDRAC7
+- This has only been tested on iDRAC7
--Authfile and perfdata are options but not yet implemented
+- Authfile and perfdata are options but not yet implemented

 ##TODO
--Perfdata for certain sensortypes
+- Perfdata for certain sensortypes
--Handle some of the failure cases better
+- Handle some of the failure cases better
--Implement single/multi sensor return (as opposed to just 'all')
+- Implement single/multi sensor return (as opposed to just 'all')